The Cathedral Route Wall Rock Climbing

 Park just before the Charleston Lodge at the end of S.R.
 157, in the Cathedral Rock parking area.
 From the parking lot walk up the stairs and take the trail leading off right.
 Be sure to watch the path for the point where an old water pipe angles left up the hillside (next to a couple felled trees.
 Follow this up the hill until it comes to an obvious talus slope that continues to the right side of the face at the top.
 Traverse left along the bottom of the wall until you reach what seems to be an impassable section of 4th/5th class scrambling down a 70 ft staircase.
 Don't go down!
 At this point look up to the headwall to your right and you will notice a large (about 6 ft) ledge 60ft up the wall with two small tree/bushes and a set of stainless chains hanging slightly behind them.
 This can take a few moments to locate...
 You will need to scramble up to the ledge via the slanted slope/straircase at the base of the wall to the starting anchors.

-Browse More Classics in The Cathedral Route Wall
+Browse More Rock Climbing Classics in The Cathedral Route Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Cathedral Route Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Cathedral Route Wall:

 Featured Route For The Cathedral Route Wall